rxi/lovebird/README.md

 ### lovebird.whitelist
 A table of hosts which lovebird will accept connections from.
 Any connection made from a host which is not on the whitelist is logged and closed immediately.
-If `lovebird.whitelist` is set to nil, all connections are accepted.
-The default is `{ "127.0.0.1", "localhost" }`
+If `lovebird.whitelist` is set to nil then all connections are accepted.
+The default is `{ "127.0.0.1", "localhost" }`.

 ### lovebird.wrapprint
 Whether lovebird should wrap the `print()` function or not.
 If this is true